fffonion/lua-resty-multiplexer/README.md

 Description
 ===========

-This library is used to run multiple TCP services on the same port.
+This library implemented a transparent port service multiplexer, which can be used to run multiple TCP services on the same port.

 Note that nginx [stream module](https://nginx.org/en/docs/stream/ngx_stream_core_module.html) and [stream-lua-nginx-module](https://github.com/openresty/stream-lua-nginx-module) is required.

-Also a customed [patch](patches/stream-lua-readpartial.patch) from [fcicq](https://github.com/fcicq) is needed.
+Also a customed [patch](patches/stream-lua-readpartial.patch) from [@fcicq](https://github.com/fcicq) is needed.
 The origin discussion can be found [here](https://github.com/fffonion/lua-resty-sniproxy/issues/1).

 Tested on Openresty 1.13.6.1.